 6. Ability to work in a fast-paced environment

-But in today's time and age, conventional education is being substituted with online courses, real-time internships, actual work experience and a drive to learn.
-So don't be upset if you don't have a degree.
-You can still make it.
+In today's time and age, conventional education is also being substituted with online courses, real-time internships, actual work experience and a drive to learn.
+In that case, your journey may be slightly different but definitely worth it.

-A Day in Life of a Fashion Designer
+A Day in the Life of a Fashion Designer

-Do you want to find out what it is like to be a designer?
-Production meetings, fitting, styling, and a whole lot of planning.
-Being a fashion designer isn’t a 9 to 5 job and most days, you will have to be up and running early morning.
-But if you still think you have what it takes, here’s how an average day would look like -
+From production meetings, fitting, styling, and a whole lot of planning, being a fashion designer isn’t a 9 to 5 job.
+In fact, on most days, you will have to be up and running early in the morning.
+But, if you still think you have what it takes, here’s how an average day would look like in your career.

-The first part of the morning will usually revolve around checking emails, taking updates, following up with various buyers, merchandisers etc. You need to create a functioning network of suppliers and vendors.
+The first part of the morning will usually revolve around checking emails, taking updates, following up with various buyers, merchandisers, etc. You need to create a functioning network of suppliers and vendors as a fashion designer.

 Once all the updates are in place, you will move on to the designing phase.
-A collection or a garment will be in its production stage.
-It could be in the designing, creating or finalizing stage.
-Most of your day will be spent working on the creative processes that take to make a collection into reality.
+A collection or a garment will be in its production stage; it could be in the designing, creating or finalizing stage.
+So, most of your day will be spent working on the creative processes that take to make a collection into reality.

-Coordinating with workers, colleagues that are designated for designing, fabrics, cutting patterns, and taking the finalised design from start to finish.
-You will also need to establish timelines, decide estimated costs and bring out testing materials to sew the design in.
+You will also be coordinating with workers and colleagues that are designated for designing, fabrics, cutting patterns, and taking the finalised design from start to finish.
+You will need to establish timelines, decide estimated costs, and bring out testing materials to sew the design in.

-Styling trials may take place in which you will have to ask models to put on the trial garments, estimated measurements, changes to be noted.
+Styling trials often take place in a designing process, where you will have to ask models to put on the trial garments for estimated measurements and changes to be noted.
 According to the feedback of the styling trial, you will need to change drawing details, work on the specific colour schemes, patterns, materials, fabrics and bring in the changes required.

 Is it for you?